The Ukraine of Why

 We can extrapolate the model to explain the not-so-surprising resignation of Ukraine’s Deputy Defense Minister Vyachoslav Shapovalov his week after media reports caused a stir, alleging his department signed contracts with a company that was spending way too much money on eggs, deliberately, ostensibly to line someone’s pockets.
 Not exactly dogfeeding, but almost.

 Reasoning with uncertainity (war) isn’t the same as reasoning with cause and effect, which is a far more complicated task.
-Reasoning with intervention (“What if we stop installing new bicycle-path barriers every month?”) and introspection (“What if we had not given all the military’s egg procurement contracts to a murky middleman?”) must invoke causal models, like “Where are we going?” and “What is the next step?”
+Reasoning with intervention and introspection lead us to invoke causal models and ask questions, like “What are Ukraine’s objectives?” and “What is the next step?”